With a robotic panoramic head it's easy to take hundreds of photos at regular spacing.

 output file name and press Create Panorama:

-And here's the resulting panorama, displayed using the Zoomify viewer (requires Flash).
+And here's the resulting panorama, displayed using the Zoomify viewer.
 Click in the image to zoom in:

 Non uniform grids

 The above example demonstrates a simple uniformly spaced shooting grid, with the same number

 of images on each row.
 But tilting the camera up or down has a side effect